-The importance of ongoing continuing education for dog pros can’t be overstated.
-Gaining access to the latest thinking and innovations in the field, and networking and socializing with old and new colleagues, can lead to inspiration for new or improved services and revenue streams, and keep burnout at bay.
+We attend a lot of professional dog conferences and seminars each year.
+There are so many ways to benefit: Access to the latest thinking and innovations in the field, networking and socializing with colleagues old and new, inspiration for new or improved services and revenue streams, renewed energy to keep burnout at bay.
 And in addition to the professional responsibility of keeping ourselves at the top of our game, every workshop is a marketing opportunity for you and your business.

 Plan ahead.

 If it’s an in-person event, build in time afterward, too.
-Part of successful travel, whether for work or fun, is anticipating the time you need to catch up once you’re home, and to implement the new ideas you’ve brought back with you.
+Your continuing education efforts will have more value if you anticipate the time you need to catch up once you’re home and to implement the new ideas you’ve brought back with you.

 Participate.

 Actively network while you’re there.
 Sit next to people you don’t know.
-You can learn a lot from other attendees and you never know when a business or marketing opportunity presents itself—or a new friend is waiting to be made.
+You can learn a lot from other attendees and you never know when a business or marketing opportunity will present itself—or a new friend is waiting to be made.

 Review and implement.